ckeditor/ckeditor5/docs/features/toolbar.md

 ## Demo

 Below is a sample toolbar with a basic set of features.
-Toolbar items can be easily added or removed which will be presented further.
+Toolbar items can be easily added or removed.
+Read on to learn how to do that.

 {@snippet features/toolbar-basic}